kabadelivery/kb-mobile-client-flutter/README.md

 - solving the nearby places removed issue
 - solving other issues related to gps location picking and modification
+- solving issues to save otp messages money
+- working on load more feature

 #3.2.5: 24/01/2022